../

 Linear.return $ Ur ()

-We can try to intentionally write some memory-unsafe code inside main.
+We can try deliberately writing some memory-unsafe code in the `main` function.
 We will find that no matter how we try, the compiler will report an error.

-Here we used Ur, which stands for “Unrestricted”.
-It indicates that the value () is not linearly consumed.
-This is a bit complex to explain fully; if interested, you can check the documentation and tutorials for linear-base.
+Here we use `Ur`, which indicates that the `()` value is "unrestricted" (not consumed linearly).
+This is a bit complicated to explain; if interested, you can look up the `linear-base` documentation and tutorials.

-However, passing resources back and forth like this with linear types—writing arguments twice for every function call (once for input, once for output)—looks clumsy.
-Rust’s solution is to borrow a reference, perform various operations on this reference (during which the original variable is unusable), and have the original variable return when the reference goes out of scope.
+However, using linear types to pass resources back and forth like this, writing parameters twice for each function call (once for input and once for output), looks a bit clumsy.
+Rust's solution is to borrow a reference and perform various operations on it.
+During this time, the original variable will be unavailable, and it will return after the reference leaves the scope.

-In Haskell, we can achieve a similar “borrowing” effect via a function similar to withForeignPtr.
-Let’s name this function borrow.
+In Haskell, we can achieve a similar effect to "borrowing" through a function similar to `withForeignPtr`.
+We call this function `borrow`.

-To distinguish between ownership and usage rights, we introduce a new type MatRef.
-The Mat type indicates we have full ownership of the matrix memory, while MatRef indicates we are only temporarily “borrowing” the matrix; we can read/write to it, but cannot free it or transfer its ownership.
+To distinguish between *ownership* and *right of use* of resources, we introduce a new type `MatRef`.
+The `Mat` type indicates that we have full ownership of the matrix memory, while `MatRef` indicates that we only "borrowed" the matrix temporarily and can perform read/write operations on it, but cannot free it or transfer its ownership.

 data Mat where Mat :: (Ptr CDouble) -> Mat

--- MatRef allows us to operate on the matrix but won't "consume" the matrix resource
+-- MatRef allows us to operate on the matrix without "consuming" the resource

 data MatRef where MatRef :: (Ptr CDouble) -> MatRef